wechuli/algorithms/algorithms-step-by-step/sorting-algorithms/notes.md

 Similar to bubble sort, but instead of first placing large values into sorted position, it places small values into sorted position.
 Big Oh Complexity for Selection Sort = O(N^2)

+## Insertion Sort

+Builds up the sort by gradually creating larger left half which is always sorted.